 - Manufacturing, Engineering and Technology

 Students work a minimum of 450 hours with a certified employer while also receiving related educational training at their high school or the FCPS Career and Technology Center.
-Students have an opportunity to apply through their school's Work Based Learning Coordinator (Adobe PDF File, opens in new window).
+Students have an opportunity to apply through their school's Work Based Learning Coordinator.

 Through Apprenticeship Maryland you are able to build a work force that meets your specific skill needs.
 Through on-the-job training learning and related classroom instruction, apprentices acquire the knowledge and skills needed to become experts in your field.
 Apprenticeship Navigators work with you to create a customized training plan that meets your company’s needs.

 - Complete the Eligible Employer Application and receive approval from DLLR,

 - Employ the youth apprentice for at least 450 hours within a specified period (not to exceed 14 months);